BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/fft.md

 [FFT](https://doc.sccode.org/Classes/FFT.html) and [IFFT](https://doc.sccode.org/Classes/IFFT.html) unit generators require a buffer to store the frequency-domain data.
 This buffer must have exactly **one** channel.
-Multichannel buffers are never supported.
+Multichannel buffers are not supported.

 To do [FFT](https://doc.sccode.org/Classes/FFT.html) processing on a multichannel signal, provide an array of mono buffers, one for each channel.
 Then, [FFT](https://doc.sccode.org/Classes/FFT.html)/[IFFT](https://doc.sccode.org/Classes/IFFT.html) will perform [multichannel expansion](sec-mce), to process each channel separately.